Organic Vegan Diet

 Ready to Try Some Vegan Recipes?

 Many of those transitioning from meat-and-dairy-based diets are concerned that the vegan diet will not provide variety.
 Nothing could be farther from the truth!
 Every month on my blog I post FREE transitional raw vegan recipes that are easy to prepare and have enticing flavors.
-Here are some samples for you to try out (click on the picture to read the recipe):
+Here are some samples for you to try out (click on the links below the pictures to read the recipes):